sprky0/s3-static-toolkit/EXTRAS.md

 If a deployment is interrupted, simply run the script again with the same parameters.
 The script tracks progress in the status file and will resume from where it left off.

-## Integration with Static Site Toolkit

-The redirect script complements the static site deployment script, allowing you to:

-1. Deploy your main website using `deploy-static-site.sh`
-2. Set up redirects from alternate domains using `aws-redirect-deploy.sh`

-This combination provides a complete solution for managing both your primary website and any additional domains that should redirect to it.